Aeronca Champion: 7GC Sky Trac

 Generally similar to 7EC but with a 140 hp Lycoming O-290-D2B engine and modified fuselage structure for increased gross weight.
 Gross weight is 1650 lb in standard configuration, 1732 lb in seaplane configuration.
 171 were produced.

 7GCA Sky Trac

 Agricultural variant of the 7GC with identical gross weight but with a 150 hp Lycoming O-320-A2B engine.
 396 were made.

+7GCB Challenger

+Based on 7GCA, but with enlarged flaps and increased wing area.
+195 built.

 7HC DX'er

 Similar to 7GC with identical gross weights for landplane and floatplane versions, but with a front seat control yoke instead of a control stick, modified fuselage structure, tricycle landing gear, and an enlarged rear seat for two occupants.
 39 were produced.

 7JC Tri-Con

 Similar to 7EC but with reverse tricycle undercarriage; however, the aircraft may be converted to a standard tailwheel undercarriage and operated at a 1500 lb gross weight.
 25 were built.

 7KC Olympia

 7GCA with smaller wings, redesigned empennage, other aerodynamic refinements, deletion of rear-seat flight controls, and minor detail changes.
 4 were built.